 All Middle School students are required to keep their phones turned off in their lockers from 8:15am until 3:10pm.
-Students who are found with their phones in their possession during school hours will have their phones confiscated for the day and must serve a Reflection Period the following day.
+Students who are found with their phones in their possession during school hours will have their phones confiscated for the day and may have to serve a Reflection Period after a warning.
 Confiscated phones may be retrieved at the end of the day in the Middle School Office.